Polyommatus amor

 Polyommatus amor is a butterfly in the family Lycaenidae.
 It was described by Lang in 1884.
 It is found in Ghissar, Darvaz and the western Pamir Mountains.

+In amor Stgr.
+(80 e), from Ferghana and the Tian-shan, the blue of the upperside of the male has a violet sheen, nearly as in icarus, and the black margin is narrower.

 The larvae feed on Astragalus species.